owaits/ScreenMonkey.Help/reference/clipTypes/clipTypes.md

 # Clips

 Screen Monkey has a large library of clips for you to use in your shows.
-They are breifly described below.
-Follow the links or pick from the table of contents to learn more.

 [Learn more about creating clips](../CreatingClips.md).